-This is my current favorite yellow cupcake recipe, but these Ultimate Yellow Cupcakes gave it a run for the money.
+This is my current favorite yellow cupcake recipe, but these Ultimate Yellow Cupcakes are giving it some competition.

-The recipe is from Stef, and she makes it with a fresh vanilla bean.
+The recipe is from Stef at The Cupcake Project, and she makes the cupcakes with a fresh vanilla bean.
 I didn’t have any vanilla beans today, but I did have a few bottles of McCormick Vanilla Butter & Nut Extract which I’d bought while visiting North Carolina.
 It’s a regionally distributed extract (I can’t find it anywhere here in Austin) which adds a touch of yellow color and an interesting butter flavor that might remind you of boxed yellow cake.
-You can make the cupcakes with or without it, but I’m still enjoying the novelty of it so I used it today.
+You can make Ultimate Yellow Cupcakes without, but I’m still enjoying the novelty of it so I used it today.

 Here’s the small batch recipe.
 You could stretch it to make 12 cupcakes, but they’ll be slightly stubby (like mine), so I recommend making 10 cupcakes or doubling the recipe and making 20 to 22.
 I also had some issues with the gram amounts given in the original recipe.
 The gram amounts given for the volume of cake flour and sugar seemed a little off, so I used the recipe’s volume measurements and adjusted the gram amount below to reflect what they were when I weighed them.
 Are these really the ultimate?
 I thought they were good, but I have a lot of great yellow cupcake recipes so it’s hard to say.
 It’s good to have more than one solid recipe, though.
 For the frosting, I used my favorite chocolate frosting recipe.

 Ultimate Yellow Cupcakes

 - 3/4 cup plus 2 tablespoons cake flour 98 grams — Not all-purpose!